Watts-Lab/task-mapping/tasks/Image rating.md

 # Stimuli
 ## The visual components
-Stimuli needs to be determined by CSS lab
+Stimuli needs to be determined by CSS lab.

 ## Materials for alternative versions of the experiment
 If the task has multiple versions based on changing stimuli (e.g. the set of eyes in RME), if possible, provide a complete set, or a specification of the rules for generating that set.
 For example, in the RME task, provide all of the eye images, and a table of terms.